Administrative Decision -- Accepting Responsibility

 The Code of Student Conduct offers students two types of hearings to resolve disputed charges.
 Both hearing types are designed to be informal.
 Nonetheless, students should take their hearing seriously.
 We expect all participants to comport themselves in a respectful and truthful manner.
 We aim for a conversational tone that encourages students to fully advocate for themselves.

 Students may bring one advisor to the hearing.
 This advisor may not also be a witness.

 In an administrative hearing, the hearing officer who investigated your case will step aside.
 A new Student Conduct staff member will be assigned to hear and decide your case.

 University Conduct Board

 In a University Conduct Board hearing, your case will be heard and decided by a panel of four to five members from the University Conduct Board (UCB).
 The UCB is made up of students, staff, and faculty.
 For cases involving allegations of sexual misconduct, only staff and faculty members of the UCB will hear the case.

 For either an Administrative or a UCB hearing, students can expect:

 This packet contains all of the relevant information acquired during the investigation.
 It is IMPERATIVE that the student reviews this packet as soon as possible because there is limited time to add additional material to the packet before it is finalized for the hearing.

 At least ten calendar days before the hearing, Student Conduct’s Office Associate will send a letter to the student that contains:

-- the name of your administrative hearing officer or the names of the UCB panel and hearing coordinator assigned to hear the case;
+- the name of your UCB Coordinator or administrative hearing officer assigned to hear the case;

 - the date and time of the hearing (we check the student’s schedule to avoid class conflicts);

 - a list of witnesses invited to participate in the hearing.
 Students can ask the hearing officer to invite other witnesses up to two business days before the hearing.